mat-s/100-days-of-code/r1-log.md

 ### Day 9: February 03, 2021
 **Today's Progress**: Another day with the video course on how to build a blog in Gatsby.
 Today was all about advanced image concepts in Gatsby and GraphQL Fragments

+### Day 10: February 04, 2021
+**Today's Progress**: Excursion into another topic: Today I had to learn something for another project that I am currently working on.
+I have to dig deeper into an external API and had to learn about how to use it and how to deal with Swaggerhub.